We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 Today, it is a Grade II listed heritage railway station and museum.
 It is the only one that survived demolition and has been restored to look as it did when the station was closed in 1956.
 It has an authentic ticket office, waiting room, and telephone box.

 Cheshire West and Chester Council own the station.
-The Friends of Hadlow Road Station Community Group, was formed to preserve this historic station and create opportunities for community groups and schools to learn about the station and experience the nostalgia of the past.
+The Friends of Hadlow Road Station Community Group was formed to preserve this historic station and create opportunities for community groups and schools to learn about the area and experience the nostalgia of the past.
 Occasionally, they host events.

 The Station Master’s House Cafe